fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 * …
 * Semantic HTML
 * Hiding to aid accessibility
-* Keyboard navigation and focus
 * Misc

 ## Keyboard support

 Blah

+Extra credit:

+Remember that keyboard users may also be screen reader users.

+### Keyboard navigation and focus

+Optimising keyboard navigation on duplicate links using tabindex and ARIA: see the last part of Sara’s video.

 ## Semantic HTML